noahsen5/holidayapplicationadminmian/README.md

-to get to the main code go to app
+to get to the main code go to app/src/main